 The very essence of this home questions the entire history of Oregon, because if expert theories are correct, this Log Home predates the start of the American explorers, Lewis and Clark’s 1804 expedition by almost a decade.

-For 6 years, architectural historian Pam Hayden and pioneer restoration expert Gregg Olson have been trying to untangle the mysteries, and it is possible that the Russians may have beat America in settling Oregon.
+For 6 years, architectural historian Pam Hayden and pioneer restoration expert Gregg Olson have been trying to untangle the mysteries, and the Russians may have beat America in settling Oregon.

-One theory suggest that Molalla Log House was built by Russian craftsmen who were sent by Catherine the Great to settle, and its construction is unlike anything Oregon has ever seen.
-There are pencil marks which reveal an ingenious numbering system too.
+One theory suggests that Molalla Log House was built by Russian craftsmen who were sent by Catherine the Great to settle, and its construction is unlike anything Oregon has ever seen.
+There are pencil marks that reveal an ingenious numbering system too.

 The logs fit together so perfectly that there was no need for caulking and the woodwork was more like that of an extremely skilled cabinet maker than of a settler’s cabin.

-In 1892, Mololla Log House was taken apart and reconstructed on another site, it was used as a house, an animal shelter, a machine shed and the Fox Granary, and it was then disassembled once again and moved into storage.
+In 1892, Molalla Log House was taken apart and reconstructed on another site, it was used as a house, an animal shelter, a machine shed, and the Fox Granary, and it was then disassembled once again and moved into storage.

 The majority of them are made from hewn logs and it’s thought that this technique helps to make them more weather resistant because most of the sapwood is removed leaving the solid heartwood which is much less prone to rotting.